 Evidence suggests that mothers who receive continuity of carer are less likely to lose their baby or experience preterm birth.
 Their experience of care during pregnancy and birth also improves.

-Ensuring continuity of carer for 75% of Black, Asian and Mixed ethnicity women and those living in deprived areas by 2024 will help to meet the government’s national maternity safety strategy ambition, which includes halving rates of stillbirths, neonatal deaths and reducing the rate of preterm births from 8% to 6% by 2025.
+Ensuring continuity of care for Black, Asian and Mixed ethnicity women and those living in deprived areas by 2024 will help to meet the government’s national maternity safety strategy ambition, which includes halving rates of stillbirths, neonatal deaths and reducing the rate of preterm births from 8% to 6% by 2025.
+This model of care requires appropriate staffing levels to be implemented safely.

 Severe Mental Illness (SMI)